264269/portfolio/README.md

 # portfolio
-html doc is in "dos'e" dir
+html doc is in "port" dir